DataDog/integrations-extras/vercel/README.md

-# Agent Check: Vercel
+# Vercel

+![datadog-integration][1]

 ## Overview

-[Vercel][1] is a deployment and collaboration platform that enables frontend developers to build high-performance websites and applications.
+[Vercel][2] is a deployment and collaboration platform that enables frontend developers to build high-performance websites and applications.
 Vercel is also the creator of Next.js, a React framework developed in collaboration with engineers at Google and Facebook in 2016.
-Vercel users can leverage a built-in deployment tool that manages the build and rendering process, as well as a proprietary [Edge Network][2] that caches their sites for fast retrieval.
-Additionally, Vercel offers [serverless functions][3], which allow users to deploy serverless code to accomplish essential backend processes like user authentication, form submission, and database queries.
+Vercel users can leverage a built-in deployment tool that manages the build and rendering process, as well as a proprietary [Edge Network][3] that caches their sites for fast retrieval.
+Additionally, Vercel offers [Serverless Functions][4], which allow users to deploy serverless code to accomplish essential backend processes like user authentication, form submission, and database queries.

 Integrate Vercel with Datadog to:

-* View and parse your application logs using [Datadog’s Log Management][4]
+* View and parse your application logs using [Datadog’s Log Management][5]
 * See the number of requests and 4xx/5xx HTTP errors to your serverless applications and APIs running on Vercel
-* Monitor frontend performance with [Datadog Synthetics][5]
+* Monitor frontend performance with [Datadog Synthetics][6]

 ## Setup

+To set up the Vercel-Datadog integration:

-* Generate a [Datadog API key][6].
+* Generate a [Datadog API key][7]
-* Configure the logs integration through the [Vercel Marketplace][7].
+* Configure the logs integration through the [Vercel Marketplace][8]

+### Installation

+To install the Vercel check on your host:

 ## Data Collected